Breastfeeding

 peer counselor

-WIC breastfeeding moms are more likely to continue breastfeeding at 6 and 12 months if they’ve been contacted by a peer counselor.
+WIC breastfeeding clients are more likely to continue breastfeeding at 6 and 12 months if they have been contacted by a peer counselor.

 WIC Support During the Pandemic